cloudpark93/yolov5-jetson-nano-tips-errors/README.md

 ## Tip 2: OpenCV compile 🤢
 I tried to utilize the pre-installed opencv-python, but it kept giving me some errors.

-For the ease of operation without tedious errors, I recommend you to install OpenCV in your Jetson Nano.
+For the ease of operation without trivial errors, I recommend you to install OpenCV in your Jetson Nano.

 We all know that it is super annoying to install OpenCV in Ubuntu.